Support investigative journalism — donate to IRE →

 Image courtesy of 3Blue1Brown's video "Vectors, what even are they?"
 Timestamp: 3:30

-In Action A linear regression model
+In Action: A linear regression model

 Entry by Libby Seline · Last updated: March 3, 2026